 The JCPOA’s other signatories so far remain committed to the Agreement.
 The UK, France and Germany responded to the US withdrawal in 2015 by emphasising their continuing commitment to the JCPOA.
 The EU has passed legislation aiming to protect EU-Iran trade from the extraterritorial effects of US sanctions.

 These announcements came against a backdrop of rising tensions with the US.
 In the year since the US pulled out of the JCPOA and started re-imposing sanctions, Iranian oil exports have fallen from around 2.5 million barrels per day to below 1 million in April 2019.
 The Iranian rial has lost more than 60% of its value against the US dollar.
-The IMF forecast inflation will hit 40% this year.
+The IMF predicts that inflation will hit 40% this year.

 Tensions have significantly increased after two separate attacks on tankers in the Gulf region in May and June 2019.
 The UK Government agrees with Washington that Iran is responsible for the attacks.
-The Foreign Secretary said “responsibility for the attacks almost certainly lies with Iran”, while the Minister for the Middle East said it is “almost certainly” the responsibility of the Islamic Revolutionary Guard Corps, arguing “no other state or non-state actor could plausibly have been responsible”.
+The then Foreign Secretary said “responsibility for the attacks almost certainly lies with Iran”, while the Minister for the Middle East said it is “almost certainly” the responsibility of the Islamic Revolutionary Guard Corps, arguing “no other state or non-state actor could plausibly have been responsible”.

 The US is sending an additional 1,000 troops to the Middle East, having already announced the deployment of an aircraft carrier group to the Gulf.